RivaD2/personal/vanilla-to-react-features/README.md

    - Inside the clock container, sits the clock face.
    - The clock face is what displays hours, minutes and seconds and the clock hands
    - Am I displaying time zones or just the clock/the time?
 That is something to think about.
 For this I will display just the time (displaying time zones can come later)
-2. I know I can create one stateful component, a `Clock` component which includes several pieces:
+2. I know I can create two components, a `Clock` component which includes several pieces:
    - A container div aka the `clock`.
    - The container or the 'clock' div will hold a child div, the `clock-face`.
-   - The clock-face will house 3 child divs:
+   - The clock-face will instantiate the `Hand` component (3 of them, one for each hand)
+ - A `Hand` component will include a div that holds three children divs:
      - One for the hour hand, second hand, and minute hand.
 3. What CSS can I use to make my clock well, look like a clock?
    - My analog clock container will be circular which means I for sure need to use the border as well as border radius properties to make it circular.
 I will also need to set a width and height.